ciciwoolf/3d-portfolio/README.md

 ## 📁 Projects

 This portfolio showcases some of my professional interests through personal projects.
-Explore the code, check out the live demos, and get a sense of my development style.
+Explore the code and get a sense of my development style.

 🚀 **Live Portfolio Site:** [www.christinewoolf.com](https://www.christinewoolf.com)